 We've all seen the news stories.
 Apparently, it's more difficult than ever to buy your first home – if you don't win the lottery, then good luck getting a foot on the property ladder.

 Well, here's a secret: many people can do both.
-With a little planning, many people can afford a home loan without it completely ruining their lifestyle.
-The trick is to be conscious of which lifestyle sacrifices you can live with, and what you can afford without overextending your budget; so you can order your smashed avocado and eat it too!
+With a little planning, they can afford a home loan without it completely ruining their lifestyle.
+The trick is to be conscious of which lifestyle sacrifices you can live with, and what you can afford without overextending your budget, so you can order your smashed avocado and eat it too!